Teacher Education for Equity and Sustainability Network (TEESNet)

 Tuesday 11th September 2018, Liverpool Hope University

-It will explore critical perspectives on Goal 4.7 and the aim to for all learners to acquire the knowledge and skills needed to promote sustainable development through Education for Sustainable Development and Global Citizenship Education (ESD/GCED).
-This will include questions about our responsibility and response to the SDGs and how we address societal challenges such as inequality, climate change and the rise of nationalism.
+The conference explored critical perspectives on Goal 4.7 and the aim to for all learners to acquire the knowledge and skills needed to promote sustainable development through Education for Sustainable Development and Global Citizenship Education (ESD/GCED).
+This included questions about our responsibility and response to the SDGs and how we address societal challenges such as inequality, climate change and the rise of nationalism.

 Teachers’ Guide to the SDGs

 Kate Lea from Oxfam GB explored the relationship between education and taking action.
 She invited for thoughts and input to help prepare the new Teachers’ Guide to the SDGs.
 Participants also had the chance to hear briefly about two Oxfam programmes focussing on the SDGs: the ‘Future Youth Schools Forums’ model that has supported young people to explore and take action in response to SDG5 (gender) and ‘Walk the Global Walk’ – an exciting new ten-country European project led by Oxfam Italy to mobilise European young people in support of the SDGs.

 Clive Belgeonne from Development Education Centre South Yorkshire (DECSY) looked at strategies and activities for creating a learning environment where controversial issues can be addressed.
 In a time when we are bombarded by information from a range of sources, political discourse seems increasingly polarised and social media seems to amplify extreme opinions, teachers and other educators are often wary of engaging with what may be perceived as controversial issues.
 However, there are a number of reasons why educators need to help young people develop the critical thinking skills to make informed choices in an uncertain and rapidly changing world.
 See also the accompanying Teaching Controversial Issues handout